maiahalle/DS105_Group_Final_Project/README.md

 ![reps_stacked_engagement](https://user-images.githubusercontent.com/114494959/216368525-eb8f6f71-5d11-430a-98d2-3aafce7cdf9f.png)

 As you can see in the figures above, for Democrats, tweets that included the word 'Trump' had a far higher level of user engagement than any other most frequent words exclusive to the Democrats.
-This is consistent with the findings discussed above and further proves that politicians choose to attack the opposition on Twitter in order to expand their reach and gain support.
+This is consistent with the findings discussed above and further proves that politicians choose to attack the opposition on Twitter to expand their reach and gain support.
 The vast majority of engagement with the tweets from Democrats including the word "Trump" were retweets, which ultimately means that these tweets were able to reach the highest number of users through the social network.
 Similarly, the tweets with the highest engagement for the Republicans included the word 'Democrats', closely followed by 'Biden'.

 Another interesting observation that we were able to make from these statistics was that the Democrats seem to have much higher user engagement with their tweets.
 However, we have only compared these statistics for the most frequently tweeted words from each party, which means we cannot rule out the possibility of a heavily skewed distribution of engagement in favour of more frequent words for the Democrats or less frequent words for the Republicans.
-Therefore, further research would be required in order to substantiate this observation.
+Therefore, further research would be required to substantiate this observation.

 Our observations may also tell us something about the users of Twitter.
 Perpetuated hate speech and echo chambers have been an issue on Twitter for quite some time (Frenkel & Conger, 2022).
 Is it the nature of Twitter and its algorithms which cause this, meaning that this tactic of attacking the opposition leads to higher user engagement?
 Is that why this may be considered a successful strategy for gaining support from the two main political parties in the US?
 Or is it perhaps that these politicians are part of the cause of Twitter's problem?
 This may be an interesting topic for further research, however, for now, we have found that US politicians generally see this approach as an efficient enough way to rally support for their party that it is one of the most frequent occurrences in their tweets.